chainguard-dev/edu/content/chainguard/chainguard-images/reference/python/getting-started-python.md

 nano main.py
 ```

-The following Python script defines a light CLI app that takes in a text file, `octo-facts.txt`, and returns a random lime from that file.
+The following Python script defines a light CLI app that takes in a text file, `octo-facts.txt`, and returns a random line from that file.

 ```python
 '''Import random module to implement random.choice() function'''